Clips are the real nuts and bolts of Resolume. Without clips we wouldn't have any content to throw at the screens and speakers.

 When you fold open the extended properties, you get access to Opacity, Width & Height, Blend Mode and Alpha Channel interpretation of a clip.

-This will fade out the visibility of your clip, gradually fading it to black.
+This will fade out your clip's visibility, gradually fading it to black.

 Width & Height